 SPECIAL EVENTS PRODUCTION COORDINATOR

-- Work must be performed in the City Representative's Office, the Department of Parks and Recreation, or the Airport.
+1. Work must be performed in the City Representative's Office, the Department of Parks and Recreation, or the Airport.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Arranges for ceremonial activities; notifies participants of their role in the ceremony; notifies City publicity agency of time and place of the ceremony; gathers information from sponsoring organization regarding protocol, possible security arrangements and other requirements; notifies appropriate City officials of background information and of action to be taken; arranges appropriate site, physical properties, floral decor, and entertainment.